-Meanwhile Ortega has just finished cleaning up when the door to his locker room is opened and he is confronted by a figure we can’t see.
-Ortega doesn’t look surprised and quips, “I always knew it would come to this,” and then goes for his blaster.
-He’s not fast enough and is killed by a laser blast.
+Meanwhile Ortega has just finished cleaning up when the door to his locker room is opened, and he is confronted by a figure we can’t see.
+Ortega doesn’t look surprised and quips, “I always knew it would come to this,” and then goes for his blaster. but he’s not fast enough and is killed by a laser blast.
 His body is soon found by a Pyramid dealer named Chella (Ben Frank), who had just passed a running Starbuck in the hallway.
 A crowd quickly gathers and suspicion immediately falls on Starbuck.
 Apollo (Richard Hatch) and Boomer (Herbert Jefferson Jr.) rush off to find him to verify that his laser pistol had not been recently fired.
 Unfortunately it had.
 Starbuck is incensed about being accused of murder, claiming that he’d been at the range earlier that day, but things get even hotter when Dr. Wilker (John Dullaghan) runs some kind of laser energy ballistic test that confirms, without a doubt, that Starbucks pistol is the murder weapon.
-Sire Solon (Brock Peters) the Fleet’s Chief Opposer (That’s prosecuting attorney to us non space people) is ready to lock up Starbuck and throw away the key, that is unless Starbuck pleads self-dense, then he’ll just be forced to leave the Colonial Forces and most likely get a suspended sentence, but if this goes to trial and he loses then he will spend the rest of his days on the Prison Barge.
+Sire Solon (Brock Peters), the Fleet’s Chief Opposer (That’s prosecuting attorney to us non space people), is ready to lock up Starbuck and throw away the key, that is unless Starbuck pleads self-dense, then he’ll just be forced to leave the Colonial Forces and most likely get a suspended sentence, but if this goes to trial and he loses, well then he will spend the rest of his days on the Prison Barge.

 Note: Brock Peters later played the traitorous Admiral Cartwright in Star Trek VI: The Undiscovered Country.